-According to the American Cancer Society (ACS), about 12,000 people (less than 1 percent of cancer cases) will be diagnosed with sarcoma in 2017.
+According to the American Cancer Society, about 13,000 people (less than 1 percent of cancer cases) will be diagnosed with sarcoma in 2018.

 In sarcoma, the cancerous cells form in the soft tissues of the body, which include: muscles, tendons, fat cells, blood vessels, lymph vessels, nerves and tissues around joints.